 Swallowtails (Papilio machaon, wingspan 85mm) are not only magnificent but also one of a mere handful of butterlies specialising in wetlands, and as a result of their requirements - the only foodplant for larvae is the rare Milk Parsley (Peucedanum palustre) - the species is restricted to parts of Norfolk.

 In those localities, such as Catfield Fen National Nature Reserve and Hickling Broad, it is doing well.
-However, long-term survival depends on so many variables, including regularly cutting reedbeds to enable the foodplant to thrive (it grows in only very wet marshes) that one cannot be entirely confident about the butterfly’s future.
+However, long-term survival depends on so many variables, including regularly cutting reedbeds to enable the foodplant to thrive (it grows only in very wet marshes), that one cannot be entirely confident about the butterfly's future.
 Swallowtails are on the wing in June.

 Also seen in June is the Elephant Hawk-moth (Deilephila elpenor, wingspan 70mm), which is the commonest of the group and found in a wide variety of habitats.
 Wetlands are one of these since two of the moth's foodplants are Bogbean and Great Willowherb.

 Elephant Hawk-moths gain their name not from the appearance of the adult, which is one of the prettiest of the hawk-moths, but from the remarkable way the caterpillar can change its shape when threatened.
 The head retracts and the front of body, dominated by two false eyes, swells up.